chiraggupta/ChiragGupta.com/_posts/2022-01-01-reflect-on-your-career.md

 I've set the weight for growth to 40% and the other three indicators to 20%.
 Anything below 50 marks a wasted period and ideally you should try to stay above 75.
 With these weights in place, the combinations become quite interesting and I've shared a few examples ahead.

 #### Impact + Culture 🔴
 You love the mission and put ridiculous hours at work but you stay within your area of expertise and don’t look for opportunities to grow.
-During this period people often feel they are doing great but I consider this as wasted period where you toil and increase chances of burnout.
+During this period people often feel they are doing great but I consider this as a wasted period where you toil and increase chances of burnout.

 #### Culture + Life 🔴